 Fast Track Airport Privilege

-As with the SMART Visa, also issued by the BOI (Board of Investment), the Long Term Resident Visa gives you access to the fast track lanes at Thailand's international airports.
-In short: no more waiting in line like us peasants :).
+As with the SMART Visa, also issued by the BOI (Board of Investment), the Long Term Resident Visa gives you access to the fast track lanes at Thailand's international airports, so you can breeze through immigration with expedited service, similar to the privileges granted to SMART Visa holders.

 Personal Income Tax Reduction